MeryemCiftciAly/my_sql_journey/sql_practice/mini_projects/bookstore/README.md

 ---

-This exercise is more than just SQL practice—it’s about showing how structured data can make life easier for small business owners like Jason.
+This exercise is more than just SQL practice, t’s about showing how structured data can make life easier for small business owners like Jason.

 ---